cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-part-2.md

 Unpack and install the sata hat hardware.
 This [documentation][satahatinstall] contains useful step-by-step with pictures to help put together the hardware and some additional guidance for setting up and benchmarking the connected SSD's.
 We will be following this pretty closely.

 **Step 1:** Connect the hardware.
-Carefully connect the PCIe ribbon cable, screw in the columns, connect the hat on top while paying attention to the 40pin connector and secure to the columns.
+Carefully connect the PCIe ribbon cable, screw in the columns, connect the hat on top while paying attention to the 40pin connector and secure top screws of the spacer columns.
 You can use the hardware to fasten your SSDs together or leave them apart.
 If you got the SATA Male-Female cables you can hook those up or connect the SSDs straight to the sata ports on the hat.

+> *At this point you will want to swap out the 5V power supply on the pi5 for the 12V power supply connected to the SATA hat.*
+{: .prompt-info }

 **Step 2:** We've already installed DietPi so now we need to just boot up the system and SSH in.
 Once in we need to configure the PCIe port: